vsavchyn-dev/my-website/public/content/Projects.md

-## Metropolian Museum
+## "The Met" exhibits
-Full-stack web app that fetches data from Metropolitan API to check their exhibits!
+Full-stack web app that fetches data from The Metropolitan Museum of Arts via their API to check their exhibits!
 - ![next-museum](../assets/next-museum.gif)
 - Tags: Web Dev
 - Badges: